+Metra's people are our most important asset - without our highly skilled workers in the field, on our trains, and in professional positions, Metra could not provide service to residents who rely on us daily.
 Coming out of the pandemic, Metra, like other transit agencies nationwide, has struggled to attract and retain employees.
 Potential and current employees have higher expectations about benefits and employee policies with the ubiquity of remote and flexible work.
 Positions that go unfilled may result in service disruptions and limit our ability to provide additional service moving forward.
-We must continue to evaluate our benefits and policies to attract a talented workforce, remain a competitive employer, and deliver a high-quality service for customers.
+We must ensure our salaries, benefits packages, and policies are competitive and meet the needs of our people in order to attract a talented workforce, remain an employer of choice, and continue delivering a high-quality service for customers.